-In order to maintain the highest level of operator safety while carrying out various tests and measurements Metrel recommends keeping your TeraOhm XA 5 kV test equipment in good condition and undamaged.
+In order to maintain the highest level of operator safety while carrying out various tests and measurements Metrel recommends keeping your TeraOhm XA 10 kV test equipment in good condition and undamaged.
 When using this test equipment, consider the following general warnings:

-The symbol on the test equipment means "Read the Instruction manual with special care for safe operation".
-The symbol requires an action!

-The symbol on the test equipment means "Hazardous voltage may be present at the test terminals!".

-- If the test equipment is used in a manner not specified in this Instruction manual, the protection provided by the equipment could be impaired! - Read this Instruction manual carefully, otherwise the use of the test equipment may be dangerous for the operator, the test equipment itself or for the tested object! - Do not use the test equipment or any of the accessories if any damage is noticed! - Consider all generally known precautions in order to avoid risk of electric shock while dealing with hazardous voltages! - Do not connect the test equipment to a mains voltage different from the one defined on the label adjacent to the mains connector, otherwise it may be damaged. - Service intervention or adjustment is only allowed to be carried out by competent authorized personnel! - Hazardous voltages exist inside the test equipment.
-Disconnect all test leads, remove the power supply cable and switch off the test equipment before opening the battery compartment. - □ All normal safety precautions must be taken in order to avoid risk of electric shock while working on electrical installations! - □ Do not use the equipment in a wet environment, around explosive gas, vapor or dust. - Only adequately trained and competent persons may operate the equipment. - Regularly check the instrument and accessories for correct functioning to avoid hazard that could occur from misleading results!
+- The symbol on the test equipment means "Read the Instruction manual with special care for safe operation".
+The symbol requires an action! - The symbol on the test equipment means "Hazardous voltage may be present at the test terminals!". - □ If the test equipment is used in a manner not specified in this Instruction manual, the protection provided by the equipment could be impaired! - Read this Instruction manual carefully, otherwise the use of the test equipment may be dangerous for the operator, the test equipment itself or for the tested object! - □ Do not use the test equipment or any of the accessories if any damage is noticed! - Consider all generally known precautions in order to avoid risk of electric shock while dealing with hazardous voltages!
+Act according to requirements of EN 50191 or similar standard dealing with safety at test premises. - Do not connect the test equipment to a mains voltage different from the one defined on the label adjacent to the mains connector, otherwise it may be damaged. - □ Service intervention or adjustment is only allowed to be carried out by competent authorized personnel! - Hazardous voltages exist inside the test equipment.
+Disconnect all test leads, remove the power supply cable and switch off the test equipment before opening the battery compartment. - All normal safety precautions must be taken in order to avoid risk of electric shock while working on electrical installations! - □ When working on high capacitive loads (more than 4 nF), use personal protective equipment (gloves,...).
+Do not use communication ports during the measurement. - Do not use the equipment in a wet environment, around explosive gas, vapour or dust. - Only adequately trained and competent persons may operate the equipment.